7 Most Famous Historical Monuments in Sri Lanka

 Galle Fort and Old Town, Galle

-The forts present in the Galle describe the Portuguese, Dutch and British architecture.
-In the earlier times, the Dutch reforms the whole church and give the touch of Dutch art culture to it.
+The forts present in the Galle describe Portuguese, Dutch, and British architecture.
+In earlier times, the Dutch reformed the whole church and gave the touch of Dutch art culture to it.
 They have also reformed some more buildings including the lighthouse.

 The taste of Portuguese, Dutch, and British architecture in the older buildings of Sri Lanka attracts tourists from all over the world.
 These forts are surrounded by beautiful cafes to hang out.